MediaArea/MediaConch/GlobalArchitecture.md

 Programming language : C++

-## implementation checker and Metadata Grabbing Module
+## Implementation checker and Metadata Grabbing Module

 This module can utilize one or more checkers for each media type.
 As the implementation checker’s process could potentially run for a long time, we use an asynchronous system based on a messaging system in order to not lock up the whole process.
 Metadata and conformance checking results for each file are sent back to the Core to be stored within the database.